 Here’s a cleaning services price list: the average cost of hire a cleaning service is $90 to $150 and the average national hourly rate is $25 to $90 per cleaner.
 Although this may change from place to place and will depend on the area of cleaning required, it’s a good start to establish as price list examples.

 Some cleaning agencies may charge more than this, as they’ll need to incorporate other factors into the cleaning house costs.

 A single family home should cost $120 to $150 to clean, according to Home Advisor.

 This number will depend on your home’s size and condition and frequency of service (weekly cleaning may be discounted, as opposed to monthly or bimonthly cleaning).

-Clients are also charged fees for extended travel to the home and special services like cleaning an oven, high shelves or ceilings, fireplaces etc. Fees will vary based on the city or state, too.
+Clients are also charged fees for extended travel to the home and special services like cleaning an oven, high shelves or ceilings, fireplaces etc. If there are multiple bathrooms to clean, that may incur extra charges.
+If there are carpeted bedrooms, there may be extra fees for carpet cleaning services.
+Depending on what level of cleaning is required, additional factors such as dusting blinds or deep cleaning refrigerators will need to be included.
+Fees will vary based on the city or state, too.

 How Do You Price House Cleaning Jobs?

-Or use our step-by-step guide above to accurately calculate an hourly rate based on overhead costs, profit margin etc.
+Or use our step-by-step guide above to accurately calculate an hourly rate and pricing lists based on overhead costs, profit margin etc.